AdobeDocs/experience-manager-64.en/help/forms/using/aem-forms-workflow.md

 ---
 title: Forms-centric workflow on OSGi
-seo-title: Rapidly build adaptive forms-based processes, automate document services operations, and use Adobe Sign with AEM workflows
+seo-title: Rapidly build adaptive forms-based processes, automate document services operations, and use Acrobat Sign with AEM workflows
-description: Use AEM Forms Workflow to automate and rapidly build review and approvals, to start document services (For example, to convert a PDF document to another format), integrate with Adobe Sign signature workflow, and more.
+description: Use AEM Forms Workflow to automate and rapidly build review and approvals, to start document services (For example, to convert a PDF document to another format), integrate with Acrobat Sign signature workflow, and more.
-seo-description: Use AEM Forms Workflow to automate and rapidly build review and approvals, to start document services (For example, to convert a PDF document to another format), integrate with Adobe Sign signature workflow, and more.
+seo-description: Use AEM Forms Workflow to automate and rapidly build review and approvals, to start document services (For example, to convert a PDF document to another format), integrate with Acrobat Sign signature workflow, and more.
 uuid: 46be7ec6-d5cc-498a-9484-e66a29527064
 products: SG_EXPERIENCEMANAGER/6.4/FORMS
 topic-tags: document_services, publish